 MIA provides free legal services to a significant number of victims of violent crime, particularly domestic violence and sexual assault.
 These clients include asylum seekers fleeing persecution in their home countries and immigrants who have been targeted for violent crime here in the U.S. Although we represent asylum seekers from all over the world, the majority are Central American women fleeing epidemic levels of femicide and gender-based violence.
 U.S. law also provides pathways to lawful status for immigrants who have been victims of certain violent crimes in the U.S., such as domestic violence, rape, felony assault, and human trafficking.

-MIA provides representation for families seeking asylum that have recently been released from family detention centers through referrals by post-release service provider and pro bono networks.
-We cannot currently accept clients who contact us directly.
-If you are seeking assistance for a post-release family, please contact the CARA Family Detention Pro Bono Project.
-MIA accepts referrals for Memphis-area victims of domestic violence, sexual assault, human trafficking, stalking, and similar crimes through our partner organization CasaLuz; please contact CasaLuz for further assistance, as we cannot accept clients under this program who contact us directly.
+MIA accepts referrals for Memphis-area victims of domestic violence, sexual assault, human trafficking, stalking, and similar crimes through our partner organization CasaLuz.
+Please contact CasaLuz for further assistance, as we cannot accept clients under this program who contact us directly.

 MIA is also a member of the MEMigration Coalition, a group of Memphis-based non-profit immigration programs established to increase our collective capacity to meet the overwhelming need for immigration services in our area.
-Our MEMigration partners include Latino Memphis’ Derechos Immigration Program, Catholic Charities of West Tennessee’s Immigrant Services, and Community Legal Center’s Immigrant Justice Program.
+Our MEMigration partners include Advocates for Immigrant Rights, Latino Memphis’ Derechos Immigration Program, World Relief Memphis, Catholic Charities of West Tennessee’s Immigrant Services, and Community Legal Center’s Immigrant Justice Program.